 Major Implementations: Dartmouth BASIC, Applesoft BASIC, Atari BASIC, Sinclair BASIC, Casio BASIC, Microsoft BASIC, Liberty BASIC, PowerBASIC

-PASCAL was developed and designed by Niklaus Writh in 1970.
+Niklaus Wirth in 1970 developed and designed PASCAL.
 This programming was popular among the students who were interested in improving their programming skills.
 It included good programming practices using structured programming and data structuring.
 In the late 1970s and 1980s, commercial softwares were written using Pascal.

 Major Implementations: CDC 6000, Embarcadero Delphi, ICL 1900, Pascal-P, PDP-11, PDP-10, IBM System/370, VSI Pascal, Free Pascal, GNU Pascal